AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

 or Aalto Gitlab (version.aalto.fi)), and then copy it to the cluster.
 Changes can go the other way.
 (You can also go straight from computer→cluster, but that's beyond the scope of now).
-Git is outside the scope of this, but you should see CodeRefinery's `git-intro course
+Git is outside the scope of this tutorial, but you should see CodeRefinery's `git-intro course
 <https://coderefinery.github.io/git-intro/>`__, and really all of
 `CodeRefinery's courses <https://coderefinery.org>`__.
-This isn't covered any more here.
+This isn't covered any further here.

 **We are going to pretend we are researchers working on a sample project, named hpc-examples.
 We'll pretend this is our research code